 Luckily, it’s possible to do some sleuthing:

 - Your first clue that an apartment is rent-stabilized is if it's in a building that has six or more apartments and was built before 1974.
-(You can look up this information on StreetEasy or PropertyShark.)
+You can find the year a building was constructed by putting the address into StreetEasy or PropertyShark.

-- The city also maintains a list of New York’s buildings with rent-stabilized apartments, though it’s not the easiest document to navigate.
-You can also look up addresses on the website of the Department of Housing and Community Renewal.
+- The city also maintains lists of stabilized buildings in Manhattan, Brooklyn, the Bronx, Queens and Staten Island.
+You can also look up addresses on the website of the Division of Housing and Community Renewal.

-- You can also check whether an address has received a J51 abatement, which is a sure sign that a building is stabilized (see above).
+- You can also check whether an address has received a J-51 abatement, which is a sure sign that a building is stabilized.

 - And aside from investigating the status of the building, you’ll want to make sure that the rent for the individual apartment is, in fact, the legal rent.
 To find out, request a rent history from DHCR, which will show you every time the landlord has increased the rent and why.